bunnybooboo/learning-path/rust/rust-essentials/notes.md

 As it's an expression it can be printed or bound to a variable, of course using `let`.

-Like in other languages, You can escape a branch using `return;`
+Like in other languages, You can escape a branch using `return;`.
+All branches within a block must return a value of the same type.

 Take care again with code blocks to NOT use a semicolon at the last line else you will return `()`.

 ## Looping

 ## Functions